 - 1. A minimum of 30 semester hours of graduate level courses.
 At least 24 hours must be in biology. - 2.
-BIOL CE90 Comprehensive Examination is required for MA candidates.
-Three faculty members assess the Comprehensive Examination. - 3.
 A minimum GPA of 3.0 must be maintained.
-A master's candidate will be removed from the graduate biology program if a grade of "C" is received in two courses or if a grade of F is received in any course.
+A master's candidate will be removed from the graduate biology program if a grade of "C" is received in more than two courses or if a grade of F is received in any course. - 3.
+BIOL CE90 Comprehensive Examination is required for MA candidates only.